liferay/liferay-docs/develop/tutorials/articles/service-builder/leveraging-hibernates-criteria-api.markdown

 By default, `DynamicQueryFactoryUtil.forClass(Guestbook.class)` returns a query that retrieves a list of all guestbook entities.
-Adding the `.add(RestrictionsFactoryUtil.eq("name", guestbookName))` restriction limits the results to only those guestbooks whose guestbook name matches the `guestbookName` parameter.
+Adding the `.add(RestrictionsFactoryUtil.eq("name", guestbookName))` restriction limits the results to only those guestbooks whose guestbook names match the `guestbookName` parameter.
 The `.setProjection(ProjectionFactoryUtil.property("guestbookId"))` projection changes the result set from a list of guestbook entries to a list of guestbook